 The Company's net sales are disaggregated by product category.
 The sales/access fees consist of product sales, which is recognized upon the transfer of promised goods to customers.
+The project support income is generated from administrative support to Biotechnology research customers, which is recognized upon the transfer of promised goods to customers.
 The distribution rights income consists of the income recognized from the amortization of distribution agreements entered into for its products.
 The membership/program fees are generated from the Company's UnCraveRxTM Weight Loss Management Program, which is recognized upon the transfer of promised goods to customers.

-The following table presents the Company's net sales by product category for the three months ended March 31, 2022 and 2021:
+The following table presents the Company's net sales by product category for the three and nine months ended September 30, 2022 and 2021: